CityofToronto/bdit_data-sources/gis/speed_limit/README.md

 ## Methodology

-See the [text to centreline](https://github.com/CityofToronto/bdit_data-sources/tree/master/gis/text_to_centreline) documentation for information on our algorithm that matches bylaw text descriptions to centreline street segment geometries.
+See the [text to centreline](https://github.com/CityofToronto/bdit_data-sources/tree/master/gis/text_to_centreline/README.md) documentation for information on our algorithm that matches bylaw text descriptions to centreline street segment geometries.

-The function was mainly created to process the City of Toronto's [transportation bylaw data](https://open.toronto.ca/dataset/traffic-and-parking-by-law-schedules/).
+The function was created to process the City of Toronto's [transportation bylaw data](https://open.toronto.ca/dataset/traffic-and-parking-by-law-schedules/).
 We have already used previous versions of this process for [posted speed limits](https://github.com/CityofToronto/bdit_data-sources/tree/master/gis/speed_limit) on streets in the City, locations of [community safety zones](https://github.com/CityofToronto/bdit_vz_programs/tree/master/safety_zones/commuity_safety_zone_bylaws), [turn restrictions](https://github.com/CityofToronto/bdit_vz_programs/blob/master/notebooks/Turn%20Restrictions.ipynb), etc. The function can handle most bylaws, even more advanced cases.
-Any limitations that we are currently aware of will be discussed in the [Outstanding Work](#Outstanding-Work) area of the document.
 It should also be noted that some bylaws are incorrect (for many reasons, such as a described intersection not existing), and our function cannot correctly match a lot of these bylaws, since the data is incorrect.
 Sometimes the function will match the bylaws incorrectly and other times it will return an error.

-The folder named `manual` includes past work on transforming bylaws into centreline segments, including python code to transform the xml bylaws on Open Data into Postgresql to process.
-More on that can be found at this [README](manual/README.md).

 ### How Well Does This Work